daraghhaughton593/SDL-HST-Assignment-Daragh-Haughton/README.md

 <img width="400" height="400" alt="hrdiagramofNGC1261" src="https://github.com/user-attachments/assets/cab8eddd-df82-4f8f-815b-92e1efe119e8" />

 (Note: Above diagram is same from the 'Results with defaults' folder.)

+Important to note is the difference in filters used between these 3 diagrams, which could also explain the differences in appearance.

 This certainly indicates that the thresholds used, most likely those used for PSF characteristic fitting, were poorly chosen.
 Given more time, further refinement of these could have tightened the spread of the plot.